MaksimAniskov/aws-cloudformation-ecs-taskdef-with-secrets-example/README.md

 ![A ValueFrom variable in AWS ECS Console](img/1.png)

-Hopefully AWS will update CloudFormation to support ValueFrom variables in near future.
+Hopefully AWS will update CloudFormation to support ValueFrom variables in the near future.

 # How to deploy the example
 ```